AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/define-cust-churn.md

 ---
-title: Defining commerce churn [an Expert Analysis]
+title: Defining commerce churn
-zendesk_id: 360016505032
+description: Learn how to set up a dashboard that will help you define churn for your transactional customers.
 ---
+# Transactional Churn

 In this article, we demonstrate how to set up a dashboard that will help you define churn for your transactional customers.